How to use your green bin

 Using the green bin for food and garden waste will divert 8,000 tonnes of waste per year from landfill and instead make compost.

-About 48 per cent of material in our rubbish bins is garden and food waste, with most of this being food waste.
+Prior to Recycling 2.0, more than 40 per cent of material in our rubbish bins was garden and food waste, with most of this being food waste.
 By simply putting food waste in the green bin, instead of the rubbish bin, you can make a big difference.

 Putting food waste in the green bin means less goes to landfill and more is turned into something valuable.